-In some cases, the lender may use an automated valuation model (AVM) to determine property value.
+In some cases, the mortgage lender may use an automated valuation model (AVM) to determine a home's market value.
 AVM appraisals are a type of artificial intelligence (AI) that determine real estate values by analyzing listing and sales activity, along with market trends, then applying that data to determine the value of a specific property.

 But, artificial intelligence aside, more often than not an appraisal is still conducted on-site by a licensed human being.